mnahkies/shoe-string-server/README.md

 - This is held together with string, a collection of bash scripts that may or may not be portable, it has been tested on Fedora 34 and AWS Linux 2.

+- Whilst every effort is made to limit RAM consumption, you may still want to add swap to avoid OOM killer.
+Influxdb in particular can consume a fair chunk of RAM.
+Instructions here: https://aws.amazon.com/premiumsupport/knowledge-center/ec2-memory-swap-file/

 ## Setup
 1. Clone repo to somewhere on host or otherwise place the contents on the server
 2. Install `docker` / `docker-compose` (`./init/install-dependencies.sh`, or manually)